International Investigators Pte Ltd respects your privacy. Your details remain discreet and confidential at all times.

 The spouse who has been cheated on often experiences betrayal, hurt, anger, and sometimes even guilt.
 It can lead to mental health issues such as depression, anxiety, and lowered self-esteem.
 For children, discovering a parent’s infidelity can be particularly distressing.
 It can disrupt their sense of stability and trust, leading to fear of commitment, trust issues, and emotional distress in their future relationships.

-Conclusion On Infidelity In Singapore
+Conclusion On Adultery In Singapore

 In Singapore, infidelity is not a criminal offence, but it carries considerable weight in divorce proceedings.
 It can serve as a ground for divorce and possibly indirectly influence the division of assets and child custody.
 Therefore, while the law doesn’t penalise extramarital affairs, the repercussions can be significant in family law.